KLD997/FreeTune/README.md

   ```
 #### Other Dependencies

-- **zenity**: A package for Gnu/Linux-distors used for making things like file dialogs.
+- **zenity**: A package for Gnu/Linux distors used for making things like file dialogs.

   To install `zenity`, use your distro's `package manager`: